-You can identify the males of some species quite easily by their yellow facial hair and little yellow moustaches.
-Also, male bumblebees are in less hurry than the females when foraging and have thin hairy legs (females have a wide shiny, smooth top corbicula on their back legs and are often carrying pollen)
+You can identify the males of some species quite easily by their pale yellow facial hair and little yellow moustaches.
+Also, male bumblebees are in less hurry than the females when foraging and have thin hairy legs (females have a wide shiny, smooth, flattened corbicula on their back legs and are often carrying pollen)

 |Leafcutter (Megachile centuncularis)|